 Now that you’ve analyzed your pages and know which are receiving the most traffic and inbound links, you can create an effective 301 redirect plan.

 A 301 redirect (or 301 Moved Permanently) redirect is a permanent redirect that passes between 90-99% of link equity (ranking power) to the redirected page.
 301 refers to the HTTP status code for this type of redirect.

 Although there are other types of redirects, In most instances, the 301 redirect is the best method for implementing redirects on a website.

 We can’t stress this enough.
 Properly redirecting old pages to their new “homes” using 301 redirects is a critical step in any site migration to maintain your SEO power.
 If you fail to do this, your rankings will suffer.

 Update Your Robots.txt File

-When migrating to a new site, several things may change, such as your login area, shopping cart, and content management system (CMS).
+Several things may change when migrating to a new site, such as your login area, shopping cart, and content management system (CMS).

 Create an Updated Sitemap

 Just like telling the search engine’s spiders what pages they should not index and follow, you should tell them which pages TO index and follow.

 Create an XML sitemap to help search engine spiders find your pages as quickly and efficiently as possible. (this is called maximizing your crawl budget).